informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

 ## Results of Discussions and Decisions

-- Generating a minimal proof of fork is too costly at the light client
+- Generating a minimal proof of fork (as suggested in [Issue #5083](https://github.com/tendermint/tendermint/issues/5083)) is too costly at the light client
     - we do not know all lightblocks from the primary
 	- therefore there are many scenarios. we might even need to ask the primary again for additional lightblocks to isolate the